Refuse Fascism

-Refuse Fascism is a U.S.-based anti-fascist coalition organization, led by the Revolutionary Communist Party, USA.
-Until the 2020 United States presidential election, it was characterized by its call for the removal of the Trump administration by non-violent street protests.
-Since the election, it has counter-demonstrated at a series of pro-Trump events.
+Refuse Fascism is a U.S.-based anti-fascist coalition organization, composed of leftists, liberals, intellectuals, artists, and activists including members of the Revolutionary Communist Party.
+Until the 2020 United States presidential election, it was characterized by its call for the removal of the first Trump administration by non-violent street protests.
+After the 2020 election, it counter-demonstrated at a series of pro-Trump events.
+During Trump’s second term, Refuse Fascism has returned to its call for the removal of Trump by peaceful means.
+The organization has conducted protests against Trump’s immigration policies, executive order on birthright citizenship, bombing of Iran, opposition to gender affirming care and use of military for domestic purposes.
+In its “Statement of Unity and Principles,” Refuse Fascism encouraged solidarity with all organizations and individuals wanting to peacefully stop Trump and his policies.

 Organization

 Refuse Fascism was formed by a broad ad-hoc coalition of leftists, liberals, intellectuals, artists, and activists including members of the Revolutionary Communist Party (RCP), after the 2016 election.
 The RCP has said they issued the call to action which launched the group.
 Responding to the call, an emergency meeting which officially launched the group was convened at the Great Hall at Cooper Union in New York City, featuring speeches from Sunsara Taylor, Immortal Technique, PZ Myers, Carl Dix, and Jeremy Scahill, among others.
 Statements of support were sent from Gloria Steinem and Chase Iron Eyes.

 Refuse Fascism has been described as having "ties" with or "linked to" the RCP.
 Spokespeople for Refuse Fascism include Sunsara Taylor and Carl Dix.
 The group partially operates out of the RCP's Revolution bookshop on 132nd Street in Harlem and shares a mailing address on West Broadway with The World Can't Wait.